bow-simulation/virtualbow/docs/user-manual/source/model-editor-profile.md

 ## Spiral Segments

-The spiral segment describes an [Euler spiral](https://en.wikipedia.org/wiki/Euler_spiral), a curve that linearly transitions between two curvatures.
+A spiral segment represents an [Euler spiral](https://en.wikipedia.org/wiki/Euler_spiral), a curve whose curvature changes linearly along its length.
-It is therefore well suited for making smooth transitions between lines and arcs or arcs of different radius.
+This makes it ideal for creating smooth transitions between straight lines and arcs, or between arcs of different radii.
-It is defined by a starting radius, and end radius and a length.
+It is defined by a **start radius**, an **end radius**, and a **length**.

-> **Note:** The start and end radius can be positive, negative or zero (similar to the arc segment).
+Both the start and end radius may be positive, negative, or zero, allowing the spiral's endpoints to curve in either direction or transition seamlessly into straight sections.

 <figure>
   <img src="images/segment-spiral.svg" style="width:400px">